gromacs/gromacs/docs/user-guide/mdp-options.rst

    Mathematical expression to transform pull coordinates of lower indices to a new one.
    The pull coordinates are referred to as variables in the equation so that pull-coord1's value becomes 'x1', pull-coord2 value becomes 'x2' etc.
+   Note that angular coordinates use units of radians in the expression.
    The mathematical expression are evaluated using muParser.
    Only relevant if :mdp:`pull-coord1-geometry` is set to :mdp-value:`transformation`.